-As summer approaches, children will be spending less time in the classroom and more time navigating the outside world.
-Outdoor activities are a fun and exciting part of summertime, but they can also filled with natural (and unnatural) dangers, like fast-moving cars, steep cliffs, crashing waves and even the occasional bear.
+Outdoor activities are a fun and exciting part of summertime for children, but they can also be filled with natural (and unnatural) dangers, like fast-moving cars, steep cliffs, crashing waves and even the occasional bear.

 Despite these daily hazards, most kids make it to the end of the day unscathed, other than the occasional scraped knee.